ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

   support to additional operating systems in the future.

 - **Quantum Safe TLS is only supported through the {{site.data.keyword.keymanagementserviceshort}} software development kit (SDK).**
-  Quantum safe TLS support will be added to the command line interface (CLI) in the future.
+  Quantum safe TLS support will be added to the {{site.data.keyword.keymanagementserviceshort}} command line interface (CLI) in the future.
 To find out more about accessing the
   {{site.data.keyword.keymanagementserviceshort}} SDK, check out [Setting up the SDK](/docs/key-protect?topic=key-protect-set-up-api).